-- There is a provision in the admission paperwork that shortens the time to file a claim.
+- The admission paperwork has a provision that shortens the time to file a claim.

 Why There Are Statutes of Limitations

-On the other hand, it would be unfavorable for plaintiffs if the law does not allow them enough time to discover the abuse and gather facts that they can use to remedy their situation.
-Nevertheless, statutes of limitations encourage injured parties to pursue legal action promptly after suffering injuries.
+It would be unfavorable for plaintiffs if the law did not allow them enough time to discover the abuse and gather facts to remedy their situation.
+The statutes of limitations encourage injured parties to pursue legal action promptly after suffering injuries.

 Complete a Free Case Evaluation form now